peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  otherwise, <code>false</code>.

 ### Negate
-    public CBORObject Negate()
+    @Deprecated public CBORObject Negate()
-Gets this object's value with the sign reversed.
+Deprecated.
+Instead, convert this CBOR Object to a number (with .AsNumber()), and use that number's.Negate() method.

 **Returns:**